|Searching for that plant treasure|

 |The main swap area out and cruising swappers|

-- Set up a "Pre-Swap Trades" area.
-This area is for any swaps that people planned ahead of time and lets everyone else know the plants are off limits unless their name is on them.
+- "Pre-Swap Trades" area.
+Unless people want to hold things at their cars be sure to have an area ready that is for any swaps that people planned ahead of time and lets everyone else know the plants are off limits unless their name is on them.
+Include a sign of some kind to keep others out of these plants as they are usually more rare or desirable or limited in number which is why this type of trading is done.

 - Provide extra tags and marking pens - They don't have to be fancy just whatever you have that people can mark their plants with should they need to...and someone always needs to.

-This will keep everyone on the same page (hopefully) as to what is expected of them and what you will be providing for them.
+- Basic Swap Event Guidelines for Participants - This is very important and will help to keep everyone on the same page (hopefully) as to what is expected of them and what you will be providing for them.

-- What to bring to swap: Plants, seeds, extra tools, planting containers, garden trellises, gardening magazines and books etc.
+- What folks can swap: Plants, seeds, extra tools, planting containers, garden trellises, garden art, gardening magazines and books etc.

-- What is NOT allowed: Invasive plants and chemicals.
+- No Invasive plants and chemicals!
 Both of these are troublesome to deal with...trust me.
-As far as the invasive plants if someone does bring one make it a teaching moment.
+As far as the invasive plants if someone does bring one, make it a teaching moment and not a point of condemnation.
 It is surprising how many people don't know what plants are invasive and even against the law to transplant.
-(English Ivy is one such plant here.)
+(English Ivy is one such plant here but I still see it at swaps every so often.)

 |Next time I separate the promised plants out.|

 - Have pre-swap trades marked with recipient's name before getting to the swap!
-This will save a ton of headaches.
+VERY IMPORTANT as this will save a ton of headaches.
 The last swap I attended I didn't do it and it caused me undo stress as swappers descended on my offerings and tried to lay claim to those promised plants.
-I felt bad having to tell them no too.
+I felt bad having to tell them no but a promise is a promise.

 |The host's swap offerings, plants and a tour|

-As a long time gardener there have been times I have gone to swaps simply to get rid of excess plants and it was so much fun sitting back watching others enjoy their new found treasures.
+As a long time gardener there have been times I have gone to swaps and not taken home a single thing but went simply to get rid of excess plants.
+This is so much fun to do as I get to really take time to visit with people and it's so much fun watching others enjoy their new found treasures.
 I highly recommend trying it sometimes.

 Have fun and happy swapping!